agarwalvipin/open_cfa/docs/LOS/Economics/Reading 19.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The logic is more important than memorizing the formula's p's and b's.
+💡 CFA Exam Tip ✍️:The logic is more important than memorizing the formula's p's and b's.
 Just remember: to prevent a free lunch, the higher interest rate currency *must* lose value in the forward market to offset its higher yield.
 So it will trade at a discount.

 </div>
 </div>